Summarize this article:

 f(x) = x

-The input values are returned as the output.
-In an identity function, the domain and the range are identical.
+The input values are returned as output, meaning the domain and range are identical.
 It is a linear function with a slope of 1 and a y-intercept of 0.
 The graph of an identity function is a straight line that passes through the origin (0, 0) and forms a line at a 45-degree angle to both axes in the Cartesian plane.
 We get a diagonal line where every point lies on the line y = x.

 For example, if f(x) = x, then: